kristina-voit/kristina-voit/readme.md

 ## Hobbies
 - 🌊 In my free time I love to travel and explore the world, preferably on a sailing boat or a surfboard
-- 📚 Besides that, I love reading books and listening to podcasts of all topics
+- 📚 Besides that, I love reading books and listening to podcasts of various topics
 - 💃🏻 I am a passionate dancer and love to attend balls all over the world

-## My favorite quote:
+## My favorite quote

 > _"It’s not a bug.
 It’s an undocumented feature!"_